vkakerbeck/ml-agents/docs/Learning-Environment-Design-Learning-Brains.md

 3. Once the `model_name.nn` file is imported, drag it from the **Project** window to the **Model** field of the Brain component.

-If you are using a model produced by the ML-Agents `mlagents-learn` command, use the default values for the other Learning Brain parameters.
+If you are using a model produced by the ML-Agents `mlagentsdev-learn` command, use the default values for the other Learning Brain parameters.

 ### Learning Brain properties